Toledo, Spain: Holidays

 The Virgen del Valle pilgrimage is celebrated on May 1 at the Ermita de la Virgen del Valle, a popular spot for visitors.
 Holy Week, which has been declared of National Tourist Interest, is marked in spring with various processions (including several on Good Friday) and religious and cultural events.
 The local feast of Corpus Christi has held the status of celebration of International Tourist Interest since 1980.
-It was conventionally celebrated 60 days after Resurrection Sunday.
+It was conventionally celebrated 60 days after Easter Sunday.
 The celebration of Catholic feasts had its heyday during the Baroque, post-Trent period.
 A processional cortege travels around 2 km of streets and richly decorated awnings.
 The Virgen del Sagrario is celebrated on 15 August, featuring a procession inside the Cathedral and drinking water of the Virgin from jars.
 Labour Day celebrations begin on the night of April 30.